droglenc/NCHighways/Syllabus-Current.md

 [^email]: While I am pretty open-minded and not much of a stickler when it comes to e-mail etiquette, some professors are.
 And it is always better to send an appropriate rather than an inappropriate e-mail.
 [Here](https://www.scribendi.com/advice/how_to_email_a_professor.en.html) and [here](https://www.insidehighered.com/views/2015/04/16/advice-students-so-they-dont-sound-silly-emails-essay) are some good suggestions for e-mailing professors.

-[^time]: As a general rule-of-thumb, you are expected to spend 2-3 hours of time outside of class for each hour in class.
+[^studytime]: As a general rule-of-thumb, you are expected to spend 2-3 hours of time outside of class for each hour in class.
 General advice for how much time should be spent outside of class for each hour inside of class can be found, among many, [here](https://www.collegeparentcentral.com/2010/02/is-your-college-student-investing-enough-time-studying/){:target="_blank"}, [here](http://classroom.synonym.com/ratio-studying-class-time-college-1075.html){:target="_blank"}, [here](https://www.usu.edu/asc/studysmart/pdf/estimating_study_hours.pdf){:target="_blank"}, and [here](http://collegelife.about.com/od/academiclife/f/How-Much-Time-Should-I-Spend-Studying-In-College.htm){:target="_blank"}.

 [^DistractionAids]: Also see the following resources for other apps that may help you eliminate distractions from your devices ... [here](https://georgehalachev.com/2019/01/15/7-apps-that-will-help-you-beat-procrastination/){:target="_blank"}, [here](https://www.careercontessa.com/advice/best-apps-chronic-procrastinator/){:target="_blank"}, [here](https://highschoolhints.com/6-apps-that-will-stop-your-procrastinating/){:target="_blank"}, or [here](https://remotebliss.com/procrastination-apps/){:target="_blank"}.